jakobhuerner/jakobhuerner.github.io/_pages/work.md

 In the course of my career I helped shaping activities and programs that significantly increase efficiency and reduce the company's environmental footprint.
 I focus on initiatives with global reach and establish completely new capability fields for the group.

+You can learn more about my professional journey here: (Professional Biography)[../professional_biography]!

 ## My strength

 I see my core strength in "connecting the dots".
 I am good at identifying patterns in unfamiliar, opaque and messy situations.
 I enjoy most when I am able to successfully re-apply proven ideas and concepts from foreign fields, after understanding their similarities with the problem at hand.